Homo erectus: Evolution and dispersal

 H. e. georgicus (above) represents one of the earliest dispersals out of Africa about 1.8 million years ago.

 H. erectus evolved in Africa from a population of H. habilis and they coexisted for about half a million years.
+During this time interval, H. erectus populations could display a mix of more "classically erectus" or "classically habilis" cranial anatomy and a wide range of brain volumes.
 The oldest identified H. erectus specimen is a 2.04 million year old skull, DNH 134, from Drimolen, South Africa, coexisting with the australopithecine Paranthropus robustus.
-H. erectus dispersed out of Africa soon after evolution, the earliest recorded instances being H. e. georgicus 1.78 to 1.85 million years ago in Georgia and the Indonesian Mojokerto and Sangiran sites 1.6 to 1.8 million years ago.
+H. erectus dispersed out of Africa soon after evolution, the earliest recorded instances being H. e. georgicus 1.78 to 1.85 million years ago in Georgia, the Indonesian Mojokerto and Sangiran sites 1.6 to 1.8 million years ago, and the Chinese Yunxian Man 1.77 million years ago.
 Populations may have pushed into northwestern Europe at around the same time.
-While H. erectus is usually considered the first hominin to leave Africa, old stone tools that possibly date to as far back as 2.48 and 2.1 million year from respectively Zarqa Valley, Jordan, and Shangchen, China, could indicate that H. erectus or earlier hominin species left Africa earlier than the current estimated range of dates.
+While H. erectus is usually considered the first hominin to leave Africa, stone tools that may date to as far back as 2.48 and 2.1 million years ago (from Zarqa Valley, Jordan, and Shangchen, China, respectively) could indicate that an earlier hominin species left Africa.
 Since H. erectus was first defined in East Asia, those populations are sometimes distinguished as H. erectus sensu stricto ("in the strict sense"), and African and West Eurasian populations as H. erectus sensu lato ("in the broad sense"), but this may not reflect how these populations are actually related to each other.

 Once established around the Old World, H. erectus evolved into other later species in the genus Homo, including: H. heidelbergensis, H. antecessor, H. floresiensis, and H. luzonensis.
-H. heidelbergensis, in turn, is usually placed as the last common ancestor of modern humans (H. sapiens), Neanderthals (H. neanderthalensis), and Denisovans.
+H. heidelbergensis, in turn, is usually placed as the last common ancestor of Neanderthals (H. neanderthalensis), Denisovans, and modern humans.
 H. erectus is thus a non-natural, paraphyletic grouping of fossils and does not include all the descendants of a last common ancestor.
 Despite being designated as a different species, H. erectus may have interbred with some of its descendant species, namely the common ancestor of Neanderthals and Denisovans ("Neandersovans").